Yoga for Asthma | Yoga Therapy

-Asthma is a chronic lung dysfunction where the sufferer will experience difficulty in breathing resulting from the airways narrowing and swelling/inflammed, with more mucus.
+Asthma is a chronic lung dysfunction where the sufferer will experience difficulty in breathing resulting from the airways narrowing and swelling/inflamed, with more mucus.
 People with asthma experience periods of ‘flare-ups’, which brings on symptoms such as wheezing, coughing, difficulty in breathing and chest tightness.

 There are various triggers for asthma flare-ups that range from slow development to the more acute, sudden onset of an asthma attack.
 The lung likes warm, moist and clean air so when one of these 3 components are disturbed is commonly when it triggers an asthma attack, such as cold air, exposure to allergen in the air (tobacco, pets, dust).
 Things that put pressure on the respiratory system can also trigger an attack, such as a cold or even exercise.